Finding the best budget monitor can be challenging. For a graphic designer, the monitor is essential in creating great animations and logos.

-If you have multiple monitors connected to your computer, you may want to turn off the gamma control on one of them to avoid having to adjust all of them individually.
+If you have multiple monitors connected to your computer, you may want to turn off the gamma control on one to avoid adjusting all of them individually.

 VESA mounting system

 The VESA mounting system lets you mount your monitor onto a wall bracket.
-It enables you to position the monitor anywhere you like, which can be useful if you work from home or travel frequently.
+It enables you to position the monitor anywhere, which can be helpful if you work from home or travel frequently.

 It’s also great for creating a custom workspace.
 You’ll also need to purchase a wall bracket to install the monitor.

 The cheapest option is to buy a generic bracket and attach it yourself.
-Alternatively, you can opt for a branded model that comes complete with screws and mounting hardware.
+Alternatively, you can opt for a branded model with screws and mounting hardware.

 Frequently Asked Questions